jasonnerothin/jasonnerothin.github.io/2014-02-18-index-projection.md

 ### Problem description

-Employee work at the same company for a period of time.
+Employees work at the same company for a period of time.
 The HR information is stored in an In Memory Data Grid in three Object types: Employee, JobDescription, and Salary.
 The company wants to be able to see the employment history of any individual and its changes over time in a unified view.
+Each object type is modelled as a SpaceObject backed by an Oracle database.

+#### Technical notes
+Changes to the model are reflected in the Data Grid thanks to an [Oracle Delta Server](http://docs.gigaspaces.com/sbp/oracle-delta-server.html).

 (under dev)